 If you are a senior in need or care for an older person that may need Heart to Heart’s services, please call the Heart to Heart office at 773.973.5464 on Tuesdays and Thursdays from 10:00 am-2:30 pm.
 Call 773.973.5464 to speak to the Heart-to-Heart team during regular office hours, OR to leave a voicemail message when the office is closed.
 Voicemail is checked regularly.

 Additionally, Heart to Heart offers a medical lending closet.
-Items available include walkers, with and without wheels, crutches, wheelchairs, and portable commodes.
-Please call please call the Rectory at 773.764.3621 for a list of available items or to schedule an appointment to pick-up or drop-off items.
+Available items include standard walkers, rollators, crutches, wheelchairs, shower chairs, tub transfer benches, and portable commodes.
+Please call Heart-to-Heart at 773.973.5464 to schedule an appointment, or to drop off donations.

 Please consider supporting our work by volunteering or making a donation to Heart to Heart in church, at the Rectory, or online here: https://www.givecentral.org/location/8/event/606.
 Donations made with a check should be made payable to St. Gertrude Parish with Heart to Heart written in the memo line.
 Thank you for supporting our work!